 Adding compartments to enhance the SIR model

-The compartment model allows you to add extra layers to more closely model the complex process of disease propogation.
-You can, for example, add an additional compartment E, between the susceptible and Infected compartments.
-The would represent people who were exposed to the virus but who were not yet infectious (Figure 5).
+The compartment model allows the addition of extra layers to more closely model the complex process of disease propogation.
+For example, an additional compartment E can be added between the Susceptible and Infected compartments.
+This would represent people who were exposed to the virus but who were not yet infectious (Figure 5).

 Figure 5.
 Susceptible/Exposed/Infected/Recovered (SEIR) model

-You can also describe multiple paths out of the I compartment (Figure 6).
-Some of the individuals in this compartment be hospitalized (the H compartment) and from the hospital, some could recover and some could die (the D compartment).
+Multiple pathways out of the I compartment (Figure 6) can also be described by a model.
+Some of the individuals in these compartment be hospitalized (the H compartment) and from the hospital, some could recover and some could die (the D compartment).

 Figure 6.
 Adding Hospitalized/Death compartments to the SEIR model